benvds/fs-slideshow/README.md

 # FS Slideshow

-A minimal full screen slideshow jquery plugin intended for use in bigger projects.
+A minimal full screen slideshow jquery plugin intended for use in other projects as a boilerplate or just as is.

+characteristics:

  * easy to adjust
  * supports only newer browsers